AffanShaikhsurab/LeapStart-Ai/README.md

 ## Introduction

 Welcome to India's first open-source startup accelerator, LeapStart.ai, brought to you by NeedFit.
 Accurately valuing startups, especially in their early stages, is a significant challenge for investors due to the inherent uncertainty of a company's future potential.
 Traditional methods like discounted cash flow and the Berkus approach are often time-consuming and subjective.
-That is the reason we are introducing our **NeedFit-StartUp-Evaluator** that aims to leverage the power of supervised machine learning to develop a data-driven solution for predicting startup valuations in the Indian market.
+That is the reason we are introducing our **LeapStart.ai by Needfit** that aims to leverage the power of supervised machine learning to develop a data-driven solution for predicting startup valuations in the Indian market.

 ### Opportunity 📈